vuillaut/TechRadar/README.md

 # EVERSE TechRadar

 This is preliminary work done as part of [EVERSE project](https://everse.software/) Technology Watch.

-It contains a collection of _tools and services for research software quality_ designed to assess, measure, and improve the quality of software developed for research purposes.
-These tools incorporate features that address the unique requirements of research software, including (but not limited to):
+It contains a [catalog of of _tools and services for research software quality_](#research-quality-tools-and-services-catalog) designed to assess, measure, and improve the quality of software developed for research purposes and the [TechRadar](#technology-radar-dashboard), a visual dashboard to display the catalog.

+## Research Quality Tools and Services Catalog

+The present catalog includes tools and services that incorporate features that address the unique requirements of research software, including (but not limited to):

 - Analysis of source code to identify potential issues, vulnerabilities, and adherence to coding standards specific to research contexts.